Effective Date: August 15, 2022

 - Protective Services for the President and Others.
 We may share your health information with authorized federal officials to protect the President of the United States, other authorized persons, or foreign heads of state.
 We may also share your health information for purposes of conducting special investigations as authorized by law.

 - People Involved in Your Care or Payment for Your Care.
 We may share your health information with a friend, family member, or another person identified by you who is involved in your medical care or the payment of your medical care.
-We may share your health information with these persons if you are present or available before we share your health information with them and you do not object to our sharing your health information with them, or we reasonably believe that you would not object to this.
-If you are not present and certain circumstances indicate to us that it would be in your best interests to do so, we will share information with a friend or family member or someone else identified by you, to the extent necessary.
+We may share your health information with others if you are present or available before we share your health information with them and you do not object to our sharing your health information with them, or we reasonably believe that you would not object to this.
+If you are not present and certain circumstances indicate to us that it would be in your best interests to do so, we will share information with a friend or family member, to the extent necessary.
 This could include sharing information with your family or friend so that they could pick up a prescription or a medical supply.
 We may tell your family or friends that you are in a UPMC hospital and your general condition.
 We may share medical information about you with an organization assisting in a disaster relief effort.
+We may also share information through UPMC online portals with people you designate

 - Exception to the Above.
-If you are a patient in a psychiatric/mental/behavioral health facility or a drug and alcohol facility, none of the above information will be given to anyone outside of UPMC unless you give your written permission.
-If you are under 14 years of age, this permission must come from your parents or legal guardians.
-If you are 14 years or older, this permission must come from you.
+If you are a patient in a psychiatric/mental/behavioral health facility or drug and alcohol facility, additional authorization may be required to release your information outside of UPMC.
+Subject to laws that allow certain minors to consent to medical treatment, this permission must come from your parents or legal guardians.

 Except as stated in Sections A and B, your written permission is required before we can use or share your health information with anyone outside of UPMC.
-This permission is provided through a form.
-If you give us permission to use or share health information about you, you may cancel that permission, in writing, at any time.
-If you cancel your permission, we will no longer use or share your health information for the reasons you have given us in your written permission.
-However, we are unable to take back any information that we have already shared with your permission.
+If you give us permission to use or share your health information, you may cancel that permission, in writing, at any time.
+However, this does not apply to health information that we have already shared with your permission.

 Your Rights Concerning Your Health Information